 In Kyparissiakos Bay, there are about 870 Caretta caretta nests annually, the majority of which (86%) are mainly found in the southernmost part of the Bay, and more specifically, in a 10 km area between the Neda estuary and the village of Kalo Nero, which area constitutes the heart of the habitat.
 This area has been included in the European Union Natura 2000 network under the code GR2550005 "Thines Kyparissias: Noehori - Kyparissia" mainly due to its importance for sea turtles nesting, as well as for the protected flora in the sand dunes zone.
 The sea area around the Bay has also been included in the same network of EU Natura 2000 protected areas under the code GR2330008 "Kyparissia Bay sea area: Katakolo Cape - Kyparissia" due to the existence of widespread Posidonia Meadows, i.e. areas of endemic sea grass species (“Posidonia oceana”/”Neptune Grass”) which constitute an important feeding and reproductive ground for a large number and variety of organisms.

-The loggerhead reproductive activity begins in mid-May and lasts until October.
-During this period, especially from 7 May through 30 September, volunteers from around the world participate in the ARCHELON program through the following activities:
+During the program, from 1 June until 30 September, volunteers from around the world participate in the ARCHELON program through the following activities:

 - Morning observation, during which loggerhead reproductive activity is recorded daily

 - Night observation and measuring and tagging the nesting adult sea turtles